Live Mobile App Testing

 Deleting an App

-To delete an app, on the Mobile App test page, hover over the test and then click Delete.
+To delete an app, on the App Management page, hover over the app and then click Delete.

-To view or change the app settings, on the Mobile App test page, hover over the test and then click Settings.
+To view or change the app settings, on the App Management page, hover over the app and then click Settings.

 To easily copy a test's file name or ID, hover over the test and then click the clipboard icon.